 By the end of the module you should be able to:

-After the end of the first week of teaching, the students will be required to complete a series of structured question problems, based around the requirements of the FRCR Part I examinations and contribute 50% towards the overall module mark.
-At the end of the second week of teaching, students will have to complete a critical appraisal based written assignment
+After the end of the first week of teaching, the students will be required to complete a series of structured question problems, based around the requirements of the FRCR Part I examinations and contribute 30% towards the overall module mark.
+At the start of the second week a tutorial will go over these questions, then later that week, students will do an MCQ exam based on the first weeks teaching (20%).
+At the end of the second week of teaching, students will have to complete a critical appraisal based written assignment (50%).

 Academics involved in the delivery of this module

 - Dr Stuart Green, Head of Medical Physics, University Hospital Birmingham NHS Trust

 - Hon Professor of Radiological Physics, School of Physics and Astronomy, University of Birmingham